How effective is AVP?

 For me, AVP is a spiritual practice.
 Each workshop is work but it is also a retreat from daily life—a retreat that awakens me to who I really am in this moment and makes clearer the trajectory I am on and where my work lies.

---Sincere Shirley Way, Outside Coordinator and Facilitator, AVP Cayuga Prison
+--Solidly Shirley Way, Outside Coordinator and Facilitator, Cayuga and Elmira Prisons

 Grandiose Delusion?
 Grand Vison!!!